-Recent highlights include Elviro Xerxes, Silvano La Calisto, Kaidama Il furioso all’isola di San Domingo, L’incognito L’assedio di Calais and Schaunard La boheme (English Touring Opera), L’incognito L’assedio di Calais (Armel Festival Opera, Budapest, Yamadori Madama Butterfly and Marcello La boheme for the Nederlandse Reisopera, Sid La Fanciulla del West (Opera Holland Park), and Nelson Porgy & Bess (Opera de Lyon).
-Roles at the Royal College of Music included Nardo La finta giardiniera, Papageno Die Zauberfloete and Demetrius A Midsummer Night’s Dream.
-His world premieres include Billy Bone in Lynne Plowman's Captain Blood’s Revenge (Glyndebourne), Luis in Randal Corsen’s Katibu di Shon under Ed Spanjaard at the Stadsschouwburg Amsterdam (Nederlandse Reisopera), Mimoun in Emily Howard's Zatopek! at Queen Elizabeth Hall with the Royal Liverpool Philharmonic (broadcast on BBC Radio 3 and recorded on the NMC label), Mr Lancashire in David Stoll's The Drummer Boy of Waterloo for Jubilee Opera at Aldeburgh.
+Recent highlights include Elviro Xerxes, Silvano La Calisto, Kaidama Il furioso all’isola di San Domingo, L’incognito L’assedio di Calais and Schaunard La boheme for English Touring Opera, L’incognito L’assedio di Calais for Armel Festival Opera, Budapest, Yamadori Madama Butterfly and Marcello La boheme for the Nederlandse Reisopera, Sid La Fanciulla del West for Opera Holland Park, and Nelson Porgy & Bess for Opera de Lyon.
+His roles at the Royal College of Music International Opera School included Nardo La finta giardiniera, Papageno Die Zauberfloete and Demetrius A Midsummer Night’s Dream.
+His recent world premieres include Billy Bone in Lynne Plowman's Captain Blood’s Revenge for Glyndebourne on Tour, Luis in Randal Corsen’s Katibu di Shon under Ed Spanjaard with the Nederlandse Reisopera at the Stadsschouwburg Amsterdam, Mimoun in Emily Howard's Zatopek! at Queen Elizabeth Hall with the Royal Liverpool Philharmonic (broadcast on BBC Radio 3 and recorded on the NMC label) and Mr Lancashire in David Stoll's The Drummer Boy of Waterloo for Jubilee Opera at Aldeburgh.
 He has appeared at Shakespeare's Globe as a principal vocalist in Mark Rylance's What You Will and Sonnet Walks.
 Last season, he returned to premiere music by Orlando Gough in Ellen McDougall's production of Othello at the Sam Wanamaker Playhouse.
-Other performances in contemporary repertory include the demanding role of Jean in Philippe Boesmans' Julie (Operastudio Vlaanderen).
+Other performances in contemporary repertory include Jean in Philippe Boesmans' Julie at Operastudio Vlaanderen.

-Brathwaite was born in Manchester and graduated with a First Class degree in Philosophy & Fine Art from Newcastle University.
+Peter Brathwaite was born in Manchester and graduated with a First Class degree in Philosophy & Fine Art from Newcastle University.
 He holds a Master’s with distinction from the Royal College of Music, where he studied with Russell Smythe as a Scholar at the Royal College of Music International Opera School.
 He continued his training at the Operastudio Vlaanderen, Ghent.
 His prizes include a Peter Moores Foundation Major Award and an Independent Opera at Sadler's Wells Fellowship.
 He is a Winston Churchill Fellow and a Fellow of the Royal Society of Arts.
 Peter Brathwaite is the recipient of a 2016/17 International Opera Awards Foundation Bursary and the 2016 English Touring Opera Christopher Ball Bursary.

 Please do not use this text in programmes but contact Music International to obtain currently approved material.